NotsoanoNimus/OrchidOS_x86/docs/SHELL_MODE.md

 Changes the color of the user's input.
 Both the foreground and background colors are changeable.
 The two digits of the 4-bit colors cannot be the same.

-### CONN [%1 %2]
+### CONN [%1]
 Show an enumerated list of PCI devices.
 No support for PCIe (but those should be backwards-compatible).
-The arguments are an option that is pending approval, to allow detailed information on a specific bus->device.
-The brackets around both of them imply that one cannot be passed without the other.
+The arguments are an option that is pending implementation: to allow detailed information on a specific device number (device numbers are listed when calling CONN itself).
 More info will be provided upon implementation.

 ### DUMP
 Dump the states of all general-purpose registers, stack pointer, segments, and indices.